GENI-NSF/geni-tools/README-omni.txt

    be due to having the wrong case, now the project and slice names are case sensitive. (#535)
  - Trim trailing newlines before installing SSH keys (#537)
+ - Explicitly import framework files in `oscript.py` to support Windows and Mac binaries. (#542)

 New in v2.4: